 In the event that one force decided to raid their enemy’s trench, oftentimes, their bolt-action rifles were rendered near ineffective, as each shot was followed by spending precious seconds reloading.
 Similarly, stabbing a man with a bayonet requires that, before engaging another enemy, you must first withdraw the blade from the bad guy’s flesh.
 Every single moment matters when you’ve closed in on the enemy, and regaining a firm grip on your bayonet may take too long.

 So, troops grabbed old pieces of wood and converted them into weapons.
 The various types of trench clubs used in World War I hearken back to when brave Knights once fought with them on medieval battlefields.
-Here’s what you didn’t know about these improvised tools of destruction.

 1. They would commonly see use in night raids